catrope/sf-open-source-voting-talk/slides.md

 * Security issues

 ---
-# Free software is important here
+# Open source is important here
 * Election software is critical infrastructure
 * Trust in election integrity is important
 * Antiquated voting tech is a problem
     * Often too expensive to replace

 ---
-# Practical advantages of free software
+# Practical advantages of open source
 * Cheaper over time and across jurisdictions
 * Innovation and adaptation easier and cheaper
 * Investment for the common good